Wollivan/SquadronLeader/README.md

 This image shows a situation where the white plane can shoot at the yellow plane (blue arc) and the yellow plane CAN'T shoot at the white plane (red arc).
 ![firing-arc](https://user-images.githubusercontent.com/91621088/167209670-d14cfa27-6109-4bee-8a9e-e8c88d571aa2.jpg)

+#### Attack/Defense bonuses

+Beyond the bonuses outlined in the altitude rule, there are 2 other attack and defense bonuses dependent on the distance between the attacker and defender:

+- The defender may reroll 1 die if they are within the furthest section of the range ruler
+- The attacker may reroll 1 dice if they are within the closest section of the range ruler

+This adds a nice dynamic between (1) rewarding players for an aggressive assault (2) rewarding defenders for making a getaway (3) punishing those people getting away by not rewarding a bonus to their roll.

 Alright enough chatter, let's take to the skies!